 Get Schooled

-10 Things To Do In Your First Semester or Quarter of College
+10 Things to Complete in Your First Term of College

 Congratulations on starting your first year of college!
-Whether your college follows the semester or quarter system, there are important tasks to take care of in your first term (aka first few months) of college to ensure you’re on the right track.
-To help set you up for success, we created a list of 10 things to complete in your first semester or quarter of college.
+Whether your school follows the quarter of semester system, there are important tasks to take care of in your first term of college to ensure you’re on the right track.
+To help set you up for success, we created a list of 10 things to complete in your first term of college!

 Finalize your course schedule

-Students will receive full refunds for dropped courses, and course changes do not appear on official transcripts.
-However, keep in mind that changes to your schedule may affect your financial aid (for example, most financial aid packages require the student to be enrolled full time - 12 credits).
-Course add/drop periods may also have different deadlines depending on your school, so we recommend checking with your school’s registrar’s office to confirm these deadlines.
+During this period, students can receive full refunds for dropped courses, and course changes do not appear on official transcripts.
+However, keep in mind that changes to your schedule may affect your financial aid.
+For example, many forms of aid, including scholarships, will require students to be enrolled in full-time credits (usually around 12) to receive that aid.
+If you slip below full-time credits, you may lose or have to repay that aid.
+Course add/drop periods may also have different deadlines depending on your school, so be sure to check in with the registrar’s office to confirm them.

 Make sure you have all the right textbooks